Trinidad’s favourite local dishes

 One example, the unifying aspect of our devotion to food: green seasoning.
 A blend of chive, chadon beni, garlic, onion, celery, pimento pepper and thyme is the thing that gives the unique taste to dishes across cultures.

-Restaurants are plentiful, from the internationally noted to the dives known only to those living nearby.
+Restaurants are plentiful (click here for some great options), from the internationally noted to the dives known only to those living nearby.
 Fine dining restaurants with celebrity chefs are often located in converted traditional city houses, drawing ambience from memories of old Port of Spain.
 If you like Chinese food, you’ve come to the right place, oddly enough.
 The number of Chinese restaurants, mostly Cantonese, is in insane disproportion to the actual Chinese population.
 Not that we’re complaining.
 And there are some divine Indian, Thai, Italian, and Creole restaurants too.

 But Trinidad is, above all, the land of street food.
 There are areas famous for this, like the Western Main Road in St James, or the southeast corner of the Queen’s Park Savannah.
 In Tobago, Store Bay stands in the winner’s circle for having so much good food in one place.